Logiqx/gps-details/docs/devices/coros/firmware/3.0708.0/README.md

 There is a tendency for the VERTIX 2 and 2S to report speeds that are too low, which is frustrating for anyone affected.

-The issues affecting the VERTIX 2 and 2S were released in the [3.0708.1113](../3.0708.1113/README.md) which is a private beta, due for public release later in 2024.
+The issues affecting the VERTIX 2 and 2S appear to be resolved in [3.0708.1113](../3.0708.1113/README.md) which is a private beta, due for public release later in 2024.